Lighthouse uses artificial intelligence to understand what it's looking at, so you'll only receive Pings, or custom notifications, when you want them.

 - Camera name: When you name your camera, you can search or create pings by camera name, so if your camera is named ‘front door’, you can ask “tell me if you see Tim at the Front Door”

-- You won't need to mute security alerts!
-Other cameras trigger frequent false alerts, but Lighthouse's technology means you don't get alerts unless you need to see them--no false alerts!
-You will be able to temporarily mute pings using a variety of snooze settings.
+- You can, but you won't need to mute Pings!
+Other cameras trigger frequent false alerts, but Lighthouse's technology means you don't get notified unless you need to see something--no false alerts!
+You can temporarily silence Pings using a variety of snooze settings.